11 Things You Might Not Know About Lord of the Flies

 Upon its release in September 1954, Lord of the Flies underwhelmed at bookstores, selling only 4662 copies through the following year and falling out of print shortly thereafter.
 Critical acclaim and the respect of the academic community steadily grew over the rest of the decade, and the novel eventually found enough of an audience that by 1962 it had moved 65,000 copies.

 Although he was initially enthusiastic about the text, Golding’s appraisal of his breakthrough work dimmed over time.
 After revisiting Lord of the Flies in 1972 for the first time in a decade, Golding gave it a less-than-stellar review.
 According to Carey's biography, the author said he found his own book “boring and crude.
-The language was O-level stuff.”
-(O-level is the lower level of standardized testing in the UK, which assesses basic knowledge—so Golding was saying his novel was the rough equivalent of middle school English writing.)
+The language is O-level stuff.”
+(O-level is the lower level of standardized testing in the parts of the UK, which assesses basic knowledge—so Golding was saying his novel was the rough equivalent of middle school English writing.)

 Stephen King has cited Lord of the Flies as one of his favorite books.
 In a foreword to the 2011 edition of the novel, King wrote that, “It was, so far as I can remember, the first book with hands—strong ones that reached out of the pages and seized me by the throat.
 It said to me, ‘This is not just entertainment; it’s life-or-death.’”